HGMEM: Hypergraph-based Working Memory to Improve Multi-step RAG for Long-Context Complex Relational Modeling: Comparison Baselines

 \section{Comparison Baselines}

 In our experiments, we compare our methods to traditional RAG and Multi-step RAG methods.
-Traditional RAG includes: \begin{itemize}[leftmargin=0.5cm] \item \textbf{NaiveRAG} just uses the target query to retrieve a set of text chunks from the document for dealing with queries. \item \textbf{GraphRAG}~\citep{DBLP:journals/corr/abs-2404-16130} constructs knowledge graph from plain-text documents and build a hierarchy of communities of closely related entities before using an LLM to make responses. \item \textbf{LightRAG}~\citep{DBLP:journals/corr/abs-2410-05779} also builds a graph structure and employs a dual-level retrieval strategy from both low-level and high-level evidence discovery. \item \textbf{HippoRAG v2}~\citep{DBLP:journals/corr/abs-2502-14802} creates a knowledge graph and adopts the Personalized PageRank algorithm with dense-sparse integration of passages into the graph search process for resolving queries. \end{itemize} Multi-step RAG includes: \begin{itemize}[leftmargin=0.5cm] \item \textbf{DeepRAG}~\citep{DBLP:journals/corr/abs-2502-01142} conducts multi-step reasoning as a Markov Decision Process by iteratively decomposing queries. \item \textbf{ComoRAG}~\citep{DBLP:journals/corr/abs-2508-10419} undergoes multi-step interactions with external data sources with a dynamic memory workspace, iteratively generateing probing queries and integrating the retrieved evidence into a global memory pool. \end{itemize}
+Traditional RAG includes: \begin{itemize}[leftmargin=0.5cm,itemsep=4pt, parsep=2pt, topsep=2pt] \item \textbf{NaiveRAG} just uses the target query to retrieve a set of text chunks from the document for dealing with queries. \item \textbf{GraphRAG}~\citep{DBLP:journals/corr/abs-2404-16130} constructs knowledge graphs from plain-text documents and builds a hierarchy of communities of closely related entities before using an LLM to make responses. \item \textbf{LightRAG}~\citep{DBLP:journals/corr/abs-2410-05779} also builds a graph structure and employs a dual-level retrieval strategy from both low-level and high-level evidence discovery. \item \textbf{HippoRAG v2}~\citep{DBLP:journals/corr/abs-2502-14802} creates a knowledge graph and adopts the Personalized PageRank algorithm with dense-sparse integration of passages into the graph search process for resolving queries. \end{itemize} Multi-step RAG includes: \begin{itemize}[leftmargin=0.5cm] \item \textbf{DeepRAG}~\citep{DBLP:journals/corr/abs-2502-01142} conducts multi-step reasoning as a Markov Decision Process by iteratively decomposing queries. \item \textbf{ComoRAG}~\citep{DBLP:journals/corr/abs-2508-10419} undergoes multi-step interactions with external data sources with a dynamic memory workspace, iteratively generating probing queries and integrating the retrieved evidence into a global memory pool. \end{itemize}